SalomePlatform/hexablock/doc/gui_component.rst

 Component
 =========

-To activate hexablock component, in the corresponding area of the
+To activate HexaBlock component, in the corresponding area of the screen:
-screen:

 .. image:: _static/component2.png
    :align: center

-Select the hexablock component in the list:
+Select the HexaBlock component in the list:

 .. image:: _static/component1.png
    :align: center

 .. centered::
-   Activate Hexablock Component (first method)
+   Activate HexaBlock Component (first method)

 Or click on the corresponding icon: